aimat-lab/materials_concepts/README.md

   --output_path data/embeddings/large/ \
   --log_to_stdout False \
   --step_size 500 \
-  --start 0
+  --start 0 \
+  --end 750000
 ```

-> Currently, if a concept is not exactly contained in the abstract (this can happen because LLMs can apply some "normalization" during extraction), the embedding vector is set to all zeros.
-Idea: Replace with abstract embedding (average of all tokens in abstract).
+> Currently, if a concept is not exactly contained in the abstract (this can happen because LLMs can apply some "normalization" during extraction), the embedding vector is set to the average of all tokens in the abstract.
+> On GPU4_A100 generating embeddings for 80k abstracts takes about 6h.

 ## Average Word Embeddings